Aircloak/aircloak/README.md

 ```

 In a cluster setting (e.g. CoreOS), the TCP balancer will run outside of the CoreOS machines and balance the traffic between them.
-Until we implement the full CoreOS support in production, we are running the TCP balancer locally on the single production machine.
+Until we implement the full CoreOS support in production, we are running the TCP balancer container on the single production machine.

 For various configuration settings, see [here](etcd/README.md#production-settings).